Memory Care At Poydras Home

 What Is Memory Care?

-Memory Care is specialized long-term residential care designed for people living with Alzheimer’s disease, dementia, and related memory conditions.
+Memory Care is specialized long-term residential care designed for people living with Alzheimer’s disease and other dementias.
 It provides a secure, structured environment with specially trained staff and personalized support that goes beyond what traditional Assisted Living offers.
 The goal is to soothe agitation, support safety, and help residents maintain a sense of identity and well-being.

 What Makes Our Memory Care Approach Different

-At Poydras Home, our approach to Memory Care is built on the Core Values: Real Home, Meaningful Life, Empowered Staff.
-We believe in using The Best Life Principles based relationships, and a commitment to elevating quality of life.
+At Poydras Home, our approach to Memory Care is built on The Green House Project core values of Real Home, Meaningful Life and Empowered Staff.

-Daily life in our Memory Care is shaped by familiar faces and thoughtfully designed indoor and outdoor spaces that help to reduce the disorientation that often accompanies memory challenges.
-We also support residents with Activities of Daily Living (ADLs), including assistance with bathing, dressing, grooming, dining, mobility, and continence care, while preserving as much independence as possible.
+Daily life in our two Assisted Living Memory Care areas is shaped by familiar faces and thoughtfully designed indoor and outdoor spaces that help to reduce the disorientation that often accompanies memory challenges.
+We fully support our Memory Care residents with all Activities of Daily Living (ADLs), including assistance with dressing, grooming, showering, continence care, dining and mobility, while preserving as much independence as possible.

 Memory Care provides a higher level of environmental support and engagement in a home-like setting.
 Our Memory Care caregivers receive specialized training in dementia care and person-centered support.
 We maintain consistent staffing so that residents build familiarity with their caregivers, which reduces anxiety.

-Signs It May Be Time for Memory and Alzheimer’s Care
+Signs It May Be Time for Memory Care

 Common signs that Memory Care may be the right next step include:

-• A diagnosis of Alzheimer’s disease, dementia, or another memory condition, particularly as it progresses to moderate stages
+• A diagnosis of Alzheimer’s disease or dementia, particularly as it progresses to moderate stages

 • Wandering or safety concerns at home, including getting lost in familiar places, leaving the stove on, or leaving home without a clear destination

-• Noticeable changes in the execution of daily routines and personal care, such as difficulty bathing, dressing, preparing meals, or managing household tasks
+• Noticeable changes in the execution of daily routines and personal care, such as difficulty showering, dressing, preparing meals, or managing household tasks

 • Challenges with medication management or nutrition, including missed doses, weight loss, or confusion about medications